robot-dot-win/pam_usermatch/README.md

 ## DESCRIPTION
-pam_usermatch is a Linux PAM module which provides a way to verify username against a regular expression.
+pam_usermatch is a Linux PAM module which provides a way to verify ```username``` against a regular expression that follows Egrep POSIX grammar.

-If username matches the regular expression and the second argument is "allow", it succeeds.
+If ```username``` matches the regular expression and the second argument is "allow", it succeeds.
-If username does not matches the regular expression and the second argument is "deny", it succeeds.
+If ```username``` does not matches the regular expression and the second argument is "deny", it succeeds.

 On success it returns PAM_SUCCESS, otherwise it returns PAM_AUTH_ERR, PAM_SERVICE_ERR, PAM_BUF_ERR or PAM_PERM_DENIED.